University of the Potomac Faculty

 Professor Kimble is a Six Sigma certified professional who has worked in several capacities with the Small Business Administration.
 As a Program Management Analyst, he had full responsibility for bottom-line factors including Presidential Initiatives, Performance Management, Technical Supervision and Regional Advocate.
 As Supervisory Information Technology Project Manager he was responsible for strategic planning, new technology development, enterprise architecture, systems development methodologies and configuration management.
 Professor Kimble teaches Government Contract Management and Information Systems at University of the Potomac.

 B.A.
 University of Maryland

 Professor Korr was an Academic Support Specialist in the Academic Support and Career Development Unit of the University of Maryland.
 She also taught in the Humanities Department of North China University of Technology in Beijing.
 Closer to home, she has taught English Writing for Graduate Students, Oral English for Graduate Students and also taught at the Art Institute of Washington.
-Professor Korr teaches English at Potomac College.
+Professor Korr teaches English at University of the Potomac.

 Kuykendall, Rasheki Maria